An Introduction to Stochastic Calculus and Itô's Lemma

 For a scalar function $f(\mathbf{x}, t): \mathbb{R}^n \times \mathbb{R} \to \mathbb{R}$, Itô’s Lemma generalizes to:

-For the interested reader, I highly recommend looking into Särkkä’s Applied Stochastic Differential Equations4 Theorem 4.2, where a more practical derivation of Itô’s Lemma is shown.
+For more detail, see Särkkä’s Applied Stochastic Differential Equations4 Theorem 4.2 for a practical derivation of Itô’s Lemma.

 A 2-Dimensional Problem: Brownian Motion on a Circle

-Let’s put everything together with a geometric example: Brownian motion on a circle.
-This is where things get really interesting—we’ll see how Itô’s Lemma handles curved spaces and why the correction term matters geometrically.
+To put the pieces together, consider a geometric example: Brownian motion on a circle.
+This makes it easier to see how Itô’s Lemma handles curved spaces and why the correction term matters geometrically.

 Setup